 Ever since I visited Buffalo for the first time 7 years ago, I have been enamoured with the H. H. Richardson building.
 This building was originally built in the 1870s as the Buffalo State Asylum for the Insane and is an example of Richardsonian Romanesque architecture.
 Richardson worked with Frederick Law Olmstead, who most notably designed Central Park, to create almost 100 acres on the grounds for the patients to utilize as part of their treatment.
 This building has been renovated into the beautiful, chic Hotel Henry Urban Resort & Conference Center with tasteful modern flairs while still keeping the original architectural designs in tact.

 These 14 foot windows and 21 foot ceilings make these rooms so bright and airy.
 I absolutely adore the clean lines, the functional surfaces, and the convenient space for storage.
 The bed and pillows were super comfortable and I loved the fabric on the walls.
-Also, the artwork is all supplied by local artists, which is a nice touch.
+Also, the artwork found at the Hotel Henry Urban Resort is all supplied by local artists, which is a nice touch.

 I’m disappointed to say that we did not get a chance to eat at 100 Acres during this stay, but I was totally obsessed with the designs of the restaurant.
 The corbels, the light fixtures, and the table and chair combos were absolutely breathtaking.
 There are several sitting areas and nooks that are perfect for enjoying a glass of wine with girl talk.
 The balcony is also a favorite spot for happy hour.